wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <tr>
 <a name="pushFlushMaxLogs"></a>
 <td>pushFlushMaxLogs</td>
-<td markdown="span"> The maximum size of the log that is sent to the server.
+<td markdown="span"> The maximum size of the log payload that is sent to the server in a single flush.
+The value needs to be in Bytes.
 If the log exceeds the value mentioned here, the log is not sent to the server.
-<br/> Default: 4 MB
+<br/> Default: 4194304 (4 MB)
-<br/> Version: Since ??</td>
+<br/> Version: Since 12.0</td>
-<td>A positive integer between 1 and 5.
+<td> A value between 1048576 and 5242880 (1 MB and 5 MB).
-<br/>Example: 3</td>
+<br/>Example: 3145728</td>
 </tr>
 <tr>
 <a name="flushThreadsLogs"></a>